 A roof installed with inferior or poorly matched materials may look identical to a quality installation on day one.
 The difference shows up after the first major storm, after three summers of Louisiana heat, or after a hail event hits Corpus Christi.
 Choosing the right material for your specific home, roof geometry, and local climate is one of the most important decisions in any roofing project.

-JosephMill installs only CertainTeed and Atlas materials.
-Here is why we chose these two brands and what they mean for your roof.
+JosephMill installs Atlas materials.
+Here is why we chose this brand and what it means for your roof.

 Atlas Roofing Corporation is an American manufacturer known for producing high-performance asphalt shingles with a strong emphasis on impact resistance and storm protection.
 Atlas is a particularly strong fit for the Louisiana and Texas markets given their product development focus on severe weather performance.